UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 However, underneath the labels for the rows and columns, each entry also has an *index* `[i, j]`.
 - Indices are listed by `[row_number, column_number]`.
 - Indices start at `0` and increase by `1` as we move along the rows and columns.
-- Indices start at `0` because it represents an offset from the "first" entry in the DataFrame, which is the entry at the intersection of the first row and first column.
+- Indices start at `0` because it represents an offset from the "first" entry in the dataframe, which is the entry at the intersection of the first row and first column.
 - We saw that if we don't provide `index_col` to `read_csv`, Pandas sets the row labels to match the row indices.

-Our `data` DataFrame is effectively storing our entries as a grid, and keeps track of which labels correspond to which index.
+Our `data` dataframe is effectively storing our entries as a grid, and keeps track of which labels correspond to which index.
 This lets us interact with our data in a friendly and human-readable way, as it is much easier to work with labels than indices when handling tabular data!
 ![](fig/python-zero-index.svg){alt="."}